sophiamitchellette/3601-S16-lab3_angular/README.md

 You can also run your tests through the webstorm karma run configuration (right click karma.conf.js, etc.) If you're interested in setting this up talk to Professor KK or a lab assistant.

+#Reviewing Test Coverage

+Every time you run your tests, a test coverage report will be generated.
+This lets you know how much of your code yours tests reach.
+To check this out, look in the `coverage` folder, then within the folder inside of that (it has a long name).
+From there, open the `index.html` file in the browser of your choosing.

+> Protip: Check this frequently.
+Especially when you want to consider specific functionality "completed".

 #Continuous Integration with Travis (Part 2)

 We're bringing back Travis for this lab (and the rest that you will do).
 This time, Travis will run Grunt whenver is performs a build in order to run your tests.